code-423n4/2025-06-chainlink/README.md

 Merkle proofs required for executing claim operations will be available to users through the Chainlink front-end after a user or their delegate goes through off-chain validations (i.e. Terms of Service acceptance / signing, wallet sanction / delegation checks, etc.).

+We are aware that server-side validation can be circumvented by users that interact directly with our smart contract system and consider it desirable behaviour.

 It is presently possible for a user to make a claim on behalf of another by reusing their Merkle proof when a normal claim is performed without being delegated.
-We consider this acceptable behaviour.
+We consider this acceptable behaviour as well.

 ### Design Document Correlation